 When you scoop the ice cream onto baking sheets, don’t worry if they’re not perfect balls.
 Just scoop the ice cream quickly and place in the freezer for awhile.
 Then take it out of the freezer and roll into balls then in the crumb mixture.

 I like to use plastic gloves when rolling the ice cream into balls, but you can use your hands.
 Work fast because the ice cream will melt in no time!
 I like to make the balls in different sizes so that everyone can choose the right size for them, or at least that’s what I tell people because the balls always seem to come out in different sizes!
 Serve with all your favorite toppings and you have one yummy treat!
 These ice cream balls keep well in the freezer for a long time in a sealable plastic bag or container.
-A perfect make-ahead dessert!
+A perfect easy fried ice cream and make-ahead dessert!

 |Crispy "Fried" Ice Cream|| |